 Are you at odds with your roommate when it comes to how neat and clean you want your apartment to be?
 It's ideal to choose a roommate who agrees with you on housekeeping matters, but things don't always work out that way.

 If you find yourself with a roommate who doesn't see eye-to-eye with you when it comes to neatness, it doesn't have to spell the end of your living arrangement.

 02 of 05

 Are you having the who-pays-what conflict?
 If you're having trouble agreeing on how much you and your roommate should contribute toward apartment expenses?
-Or perhaps you casually discussed the issue before you signed a lease, and your roommate "conveniently" forgot some of the conversation.
+Perhaps you casually discussed the issue before you signed a lease, and your roommate "conveniently" forgot some of the conversation.

 Although it may be tempting to figure things out as you go, putting your agreements in writing is the best way to make sure you pay your bills in full and avoid misunderstandings and arguments that can threaten your roommate relationship.

 03 of 05

 When you split rent with a roommate, you're both responsible for getting the full amount of the rent to your landlord on time.
 Even if you pay your share each month, your roommate's nonpayment could put your tenancy at risk, too.